Health

 However, women who have complicated cases like giving birth by C-section may be excused to use modern contraceptives to avoid getting pregnant before their wounds from the previous birth heal.

-Meanwhile, the Pentecostal churches also have marriage counsellors who advise the married couple.
-However, the pastors also preach abstinence from sex until marriage.
+Meanwhile, Pentecostal churches also provide marriage counselors who offer guidance to married couples.
+Additionally, pastors preach abstinence from sexual activity until marriage.

 However, those who are already married, are advised to use condoms in order to space the children.